Overview

 Tap to Pay on iPhone is available only for supported payment service providers (PSPs).
 HighLevel’s whitelabelled apps use Stripe or Square as the PSP.

-Apple individually reviews entitlement requests before granting approval.
+Apple individually reviews entitlement & distribution requests before granting approval.

 Tap to Pay on Android follows a different, simpler process — no prior approval is required.